chandrasekhar7/LINUX_RH342-study/README.md

 check KRB5 ticket for service nfs-secure

+# Dealing with Securitiy Issues

+ssh -o PreferredAuthentications=keyboard-interactive,password # Forces the use of password instead of SSH keys.

+kinit <user>  # get a TGT for the <user>

+check /etc/krb5.conf and /etc/sssd/sssd.conf for configuration issues.

+exportfs # checks NFS exports
+         # check /etc/exports and /etc/exports.d/

 # Troubleshooting Kernel Issues
 ## Kernel Crash Dumps

+kdump installed by default

+systemctl enable kdump
+systemctl start kdump

 Configure kdump
+ # ensure you have the correct core collector uncommented when using SSH copy
+kdumpctl propagate
 restart kdump

 echo 1 > /proc/sys/kernel/sysrq
 echo c > /proc/sysrq-trigger  (triggers a crash)

 core_collector makedump file

+## Kernel Debugging With SystemTap

+you need kernel-debuginfo and kernel-devel packages installed to use system tap. man stap | grep debug   # gives you hint to the 'stap-prep' program that installs everything it needs.

+non-root users must be in stapusr or stapdev group  (man stap | grep group)